rillig/sffs/doc/design.md

 The block layer represents the filesystem as a directed graph of blocks.

-A block is identified by its offset in the underlying storage, divided by 16.
+A block is referenced by its offset in the underlying storage, divided by 16.

 ### Superblock